We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 Trained interior designers understand the industry’s technical jargons and speak the language.

-They play the crucial role of a liaison between you and every stakeholder (e.g. architects, sub-contractors) who are involved in your home renovation project.
+They play the crucial role of a liaison between you and every stakeholder (e.g. carpenters, painters, plumbers, etc.) who are involved in your home renovation project.

 To meet timelines and end goals of each work phase, they handle the tedious day-to-day coordination and delegation of work scopes.

-A good interior designer delivers a uniquely designed and beautiful home.
+A good interior designer delivers a uniquely designed and beautiful home to their client.

-They are capable of creating a functional home that caters to your lifestyle needs and give it a wow factor.
+They harness that special ability of creating a functional home that caters to your lifestyle needs and give it a wow factor.

 This is not an easy topic to pin down.